 Petition.
 A formal, written application to a court requesting judicial action on a certain matter.
 For example, relative to guardianship, the document filed to initiate the process for adjudication of disability and appointment of a guardian.

 Physician's Report.
 A report required, in some states, in relationship to a guardianship proceeding which substantiates the need for a substitute decision maker.
-Also Examining Committe Report.
+Also Examining Committee Report.

 Posthumous child.
 A child born after the father’s death; to be distinguished from after-born child.